vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/01_pramANa-paddhatiH.md

 <details><summary>English</summary>

-In the absence of such (an interest) neither affec- tion (priti)† nor higher love (bhaktı)‡ for Me arises in men.
+In the absence of such (an interest) neither affection (priti)† nor higher love (bhaktı)‡ for Me arises in men.
 25. Therefore, as there is no qualification to practise Karmayoga or any other yoga and as there is no other course to follow, let a man take refuge in the pair of My feet as the sole end.

+• Jnèna-yoga: Contemplation as the means of acquiring spiri- tual knowledge which releases one from the trammels of samsúra by giving a knowledge of the true nature of one's own ātman.

++ Love towards equals is priti; and love towards superiors is bhakti.
+Bhakti when felt for God is lore transcendental, just as reason transcendental becomes faith.
 </details>